 The Centre is named in honour of Australia’s former Governor-General and distinguished legal academic, the late Sir Zelman Cowen.

-In 2014 we announced that The Honourable Nicola Roxon took up a position as an Adjunct Professor within the College of Law and Justice, and chair of the Sir Zelman Cowen Advisory Board.
+Earlier in the year we also announced The Honourable Nicola Roxon taking up a position as an Adjunct Professor within the College of Law and Justice, and chair of the Sir Zelman Cowen Advisory Board.

 On this page

 We deliver a number of postgraduate and professional development courses aimed at providing high quality further training and support to the judiciary and legal profession.

 Our Graduate Certificate in Australian Migration Law and Practice is an entry-level training course, necessary for registration as a migration agent in Australia.